sanattaori/techdot/README.md

 ## Deployment

 The Aadhaar based voting system is developed to overcome the flaws of EVM system.
-So directly EVM will be replaced by touch screen interface having the great user interfase and high security.
+So directly EVM will be replaced by touch screen interface having the great user interface and high security.

 ## Authors